 When the soaking process is done, put a little bit of tea tree oil into the bucket of water.

-This is a good idea since the oil is known to be an antimicrobial agent, and it will help to ensure that the bacteria that is creating the odors doesn’t build up on the piercing.
+This is a good idea since the oil is known to be an antimicrobial agent, and it will help to ensure that the bacteria that is creating the odors doesn’t build up on the nose piercing or other piercing.